George-654/portfolio/README.md

 - varible that are easy and quick to understand and change\

 Project 6: Flower boquet generator
+Summary: THis is a code that uses various coding function in order to generate a boquet for the flowers by asking for their input and various things and provides a list, -uses list
+-has multiple boolean condition
+-ap project

 Project 7: Magic 8 ball
+Summary: uses a list and random in order to generate a respones for the user for their question by giving them a quote chosen from random from the list
+-uses random
+-uses list
+-has boolean varribales.

 Project 8: Slot Machine
+Summary: This is a replica of a slot machine where it uses if statment and list in order to determind if something is 3 in a row and what is a jackpot
+-uses varibale to control money
+-ues list
+-can add money